Latin phonology and orthography: Loan words and formal study

 When Latin words are used as loanwords in a modern language, there is ordinarily little or no attempt to pronounce them as the Romans did; in most cases, a pronunciation suiting the phonology of the receiving language is employed.

 Latin words in common use in English are generally fully assimilated into the English sound system, with little to mark them as foreign; for example, cranium, saliva.
 Other words have a stronger Latin feel to them, usually because of spelling features such as the digraphs ae and oe (occasionally written with the ligatures: æ and œ, respectively), which both denote //iː// in English.
 The digraph ae or ligature æ in some words tend to be given an //aɪ// pronunciation; for example, curriculum vitae.

 However, using loanwords in the context of the language borrowing them is a markedly different situation from the study of Latin itself.
 In this classroom setting, instructors and students attempt to recreate at least some sense of the original pronunciation.
 What is taught to native anglophones is suggested by the sounds of today's Romance languages, the direct descendants of Latin.
 Instructors who take this approach rationalize that Romance vowels probably come closer to the original pronunciation than those of any other modern language (see also the section below).

 However, other languages—including Romance family members—all have their own interpretations of the Latin phonological system, applied both to loan words and formal study of Latin.
 But English, Romance, or other teachers do not always point out that the particular accent their students learn is not actually the way ancient Romans spoke.

-Ecclesiastical pronunciation
+Ecclesiastical pronunciation (Italian pronunciation)

 Since the late 19th and early 20th centuries, an Italianate pronunciation of Latin has grown to be accepted as a universal standard in the Catholic Church.
 Before then, the pronunciation of Latin in church was the same as the pronunciation of Latin in other fields and tended to reflect the sound values associated with the nationality and native language of the speaker.
 Other ecclesiastical pronunciations are still in use, especially outside the Catholic Church.
+The impetus for the adoption of Italianate pronunciation as an international standard of the Catholic Church came with the First Vatican Council of 1869–1870 and especially with the efforts of Pope Pius X (1903–1914), who addressed the subject in a Motu proprio about sacred music in 1903 and in a letter he sent to the Archbishop of Bourges in 1912.

 A guide to this Italianate pronunciation is provided below.
 Since the letters or letter-combinations b, d, f, m, n, and v are pronounced as they are in English, they are not included in the table.